A sommelier talks Peruvian Pisco: Part 3

 I also appreciate Azpitia because it is a very small production region.
 There are maybe 100 hectares maximum of small farms.
 That small size, in addition to its unique terroir, makes the pisco crafted there even more rare and special.”

-Finally, you have observed Nati during production and you have tasted her pisco.
+You have observed Nati during production and you have tasted her pisco.
 What can you say about Nati as a professional?

 “I admire Nati for many reasons.
 First, she is so meticulous in her viticulture practices.
 In the winemaking world, everyone knows that to make a good wine, you must start in the vineyards.
 Only high-quality grapes can make a good wine.
 In the case of pisco, distillation is just one step further in the process.
 That means the way you care for your grapes translates directly into your pisco.
 Many pisco producers in Peru buy grapes, but PiscoLogía is made from 100% estate-grown grapes.
 That allows for Nati to have strict quality control throughout the entire process.